lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

 ## Summary

 As you can see, configuring Struts is very flexible.
 You can change almost any aspect of the framework by implementing a specific interface and defining it as a new `bean`.
+Also in most cases you are changing the existing default behavior by simply adjusting few config options.
+As you were able to see how to configure actions, you can now understand that action's configuration heavily depends on tweaking the defaults.
+Understanding this will help you better understand your project and how to use Struts to achieve expected results in the simplest manner.